Erika-Mikulenkova/Engeto_Testing_Academy/Project_2_Improved_task_manager/README_AJ.md

 ## Part 1 - Task manager improvement:
 ### Project Description:
 The goal of this project was to improve the task manager from the first project so that tasks are no longer stored in an in-memory list but are instead stored in a MySQL database.
 The program will perform CRUD operations (Create, Read, Update, Delete).
-After completing the project, you will write automated tests using pytest and MySQL Workbench.

 ### Project Requirements:
 Use of a MySQL database: Create a database table ukoly that contains: id, name, description, status (not started, completed, in progress), and creation date.
 You must also create the database itself where the table ukoly will be stored.